How it works

 The daily game

 The protocol's beating heart: one sentence per day, drawn from living words, paying an ETH prize.
 The console is here.
+It's unchanged by the relaunch — now funded by the 25% bounty slice of the fee.

 How a sentence is made (commit-reveal)

 - Rewards travel with the NFT.
-Sell a word and any unclaimed rewards go to whoever holds it at claim time — a public view lets buyers check the exact pending amount before purchase.
+Sell a word and any unclaimed rewards go to whoever holds it at claim time — a public view lets buyers check the pending amount before purchase.

 - Claim anytime, in batches, with no deadline.